-Use the hot water bottle for pregnancy pain relief to help soothe sore muscles, back, and belly pain with heat therapy.
+Grandma’s Old Fashion hot water bottle for pregnancy pain relief to help soothe sore muscles, back, and belly pain with heat therapy naturally and safely.

-Hot Water Bottle – Heat Therapy for Pregnancy Pain Relief
+Hot Water Bottle – Heat Therapy for Pregnancy Cramps and Pain Relief

 Hot water bottle holds up to 2 quarts (2000ml)